vittominacori/eth-token-recover/README.md

 [ERC20Recover.sol](https://github.com/vittominacori/eth-token-recover/blob/master/contracts/ERC20Recover.sol)

-Allows the contract owner to recover any ERC20 token sent into the contract and send them to a receiver.
+Allows the contract owner to recover any ERC-20 token sent into the contract and sends them to a receiver.

 > [!IMPORTANT]
 > This contract is `Ownable` and restricts access to recover method to owner only.